EDM115/unzip-bot/README.md

 - Broadcast messages to users
 - Ban / Unban users from using your bot
 - Send logs in a private channel/group
+- Can run only one extract per user at a time
+- Download speed : 2-12 Mb/s, can be even more if you're lucky
+- Upload speed : 5-20 Mb/s, unexpectedly
+- Fast to answer and process tasks
 - And some other features 🔥 Dive into the code to find them 🤭

-## Bugs to fix and additional features to add 💀
+## Bugs to fix and features to add 💀
 [**Check the beta branch to find them.
 They normally also are on the master one**](https://github.com/EDM115/unzip-bot/blob/beta/README.md#bugs-to-fix-and-features-to-add-)
 Those are things that are fixed/added regarding to [`original repo`](https://github.com/EDM115/unzip-bot#license--copyright-%EF%B8%8F)

-## Properties 👋
-- [x] Can run only one extract per user at a time
-- [x] Download speed : 2-12 Mb/s, can be even more if you're lucky
-- [x] Upload speed : 5-20 Mb/s, unexpectedly
-- [x] Fast to answer and process tasks

 ## Config vars 📖
 - `APP_ID` - Your APP ID.
 Get it from [my.telegram.org](my.telegram.org)